-Councilor Cohen: Would having smaller trees affect the number of native trees and the ability to have having a sufficient canopy?

-Kirt Rieder: Applicants question planting dogwood trees because if the esthetics, but dogwood is a small tree and given the existing ordinance, it would have to be huge, but will still only get x-feet tall.
+- Councilor Cohen: Would having smaller trees affect the number of native trees and the ability to have having a sufficient canopy? - Kirt Rieder: Applicants will often come and say, "we'd like to plant a dogwood".
+A dogwood is a small tree and given the existing ordinance, it would have to be huge, but will still only get x-feet tall.
 Your question is why are we allowing this?
 This is a recognition that applicants want to express themselves on their property.
 This is an acknowledgement that property owners can do what they want with their property without it being a detriment to the entire city.
 I think 20% is the right balance.

+City of Salem City Council & Planning Board Minutes, April 13, 2022 Page 2 of
-Councilor McClain: If the ordinance changes with size requirements, will this help with screening parking areas from view?

-Kirt Rieder: Proposed Ordinance allows hedges with more screening at eye level.

-Councilor Morsillo: Planting strip, less than 42" wide, it talks about cars parked face to face, includes diagonal parking also?

-Kirt Rieder: It has to do with the perpendicular dimension between 2 pieces of granite 40 inches and not the orientation of a car.
-As the current code the space is smaller than the caliper of the tree and more than the current ordinance can accommodate.

-Councilor Dominguez: Amanda mentioned other concerns, is this the only concern we need to be aware of?

-Amanda Chiancola: This was the concern brought forward to work on.
+- Councilor McClain: The purpose of the ordinance is screening parking areas from view, does the change in size requirements affect the ability to accomplishment that goal? - Kirt Rieder: The current ordinance requirement is a size almost unheard of to purchase hedge material.
+This amendment does more to further the original intent to provide screening at eye level.
+Most trees grow above eye level. - Councilor Morsillo: Planting strip, less than 42" wide, it talks about cars parked face to face, includes diagonal parking too? - Kirt Rieder: It has to do with the perpendicular dimension between 2 pieces of granite and not the orientation of a car.
+As the current code the space is smaller than the rootball of the tree and more than the current ordinance can accommodate. - Councilor Dominguez: Amanda mentioned other concerns, is this the only concern we need to be aware of? - Amanda Chiancola: This was the concern brought forward to work on.
 Addressing the canopy; If the waiver is granted for a smaller tree, there is a requirement for a contribution to the tree fund if the waiver is granted.
-So, while the canopy may not be at that specific site, it will be continued elsewhere in the city.
+So while the canopy may not be at that specific site, it will be continued elsewhere in the city.

+Councilor Morsillo opens comments to the public.
-Councilor McClain: We have concern about tree canopy, but that doesn't seem to be mentioned in the ordinance.
-Maybe putting it somewhere in the ordinance to have the directive clear.

-Kirt Rieder: The Planning Board can add a declarative sentence in concert with tree ordinance.
+- Councilor McClain: We have concern about tree canopy, but that doesn't seem to be mentioned in the ordinance.
+It might be good to see that fleshed out somewhere in the ordinances.
+To create a clear directive. - Kirt Rieder: The Planning Board can add a declarative sentence in concert with tree ordinance.